 Monitoring is the process of collecting, analyzing, and displaying performance data used to measure the performance of an IT system.
 The goal is to ensure the system’s availability, performance, and security.
 We monitor the SEISMOFAULTS.EU installation to measure the performance of applications, databases, networks, and servers.
 Performance metrics such as latency, throughput, availability, and utilization provide a clear picture of the system's health and can identify potential areas of improvement to take corrective action when needed.
 Monitoring can also provide insight into the security of the system.
 It can detect unauthorized access attempts, malware, and other malicious activity.

-A second level is performed by Nagios, a software specifically designed for this task configured on a dedicated VM.
+Nagios, software specifically designed for this task and configured on a dedicated VM, performs a second level.

 Security administration policy for the systems includes, in addition, software updates, backup, and monitoring.